artemchiruhin/discord_bot/README.md

 **!currency (currency)** - write this to get the course of some currency to rubble

-**!teams (channel)** - this command will divide people which are jn channel on 2 teams to play any games
+**!teams (channel)** - this command will divide people which are in channel on 2 teams to play any games

 **!maniac (channel) (amount)** - this is a special command for playing maniac in CSGO